efemberg11/GeoModel_rmakhman/documentation/docs/dev/docs-contrib.md

 It also uses the [Material](https://squidfunk.github.io/mkdocs-material/) theme for MkDocs, which offers many tools to handle additional documentation metadata.

+The actual documentation files are stored under the folder `documentation/docs/`.
+While the `MkDocs` configuration files are stored in the `documentation` root folder.

 In order to update the documentation, you don't need to install `MkDocs` locally, because its build is performed within the GitLab CI (Continuos Integration) pipelines and then the HTML outcome is installed on the GeoModel server at CERN.

 Thus, if you only want to update the documentation, you can merely: